 Forex brokers operate through websites which allow you to make trades via proprietary software or through an independent trading software such as the MetaTrader4.

 Forex brokers usually make their money via the spread, which is the difference between the bid and the ask price.
 For instance, a forex broker may buy Euros at 1.5475 U.S dollars and at the same time sell the Euros at 1.5478.
 In this case, the spread is 0.0003 USD or 3 pips.

-Before you start investing, it is important that you do background research to establish whether the broker you are thinking of investing with is reputable and whether he has the features that you are looking for.
+Before you start investing in forex trading, it is important that you do background research to establish whether the broker you are thinking of investing with is reputable and whether he has the features that you are looking for.

 Here are 9 questions to ask yourself when you are shopping for a forex broker: